 1.3.3 Upper Key Stage 2 and Key Stage 3 Numeracy subscription - including English, Maths, Science and cross-curricular Topic materials for Year 4/5, Year 5, Year 5/6 and Year 6, Numeracy materials for Year 7 and Year 8, and supporting materials for primary schools and their teachers; and/or

 1.3.4 Supporting resources for primary schools and their teachers.

 1.4 Resources means the various plans and other materials (including the English, Maths, Science, and plans, topics, sessions and materials) made available by Hamilton Brookes on its Website as part of the Services.

 1.5 Software means the various software (including but not limited to source code) deployed by the Hamilton Brookes on the Website to enable a Subscriber to access the Services.

 3.1 search, view, copy, download and print out the Resources relating to your elected Services from the Website; and

 3.2 copy, revise, customise and use the Resources relating to your elected Services for the purposes set out in Clause 2.

-4.1 copy, print out or otherwise reproduce any Resources (in whole or part) for any commercial use or any of purpose except as permitted under this agreement or authorised in advance by the Hamilton Trust in writing;
+4.1 copy, print out or otherwise reproduce any Resources (in whole or part) for any commercial use or any of purpose except as permitted under this agreement or authorised in advance by Hamilton Brookes in writing;